← Back to Learn

 Can I take BPC-157 orally?

-Some research supports oral use of BPC-157, especially for gut healing — which makes biological sense given that it's derived from a gastric protein.
-However, subcutaneous injection is the standard route for systemic and musculoskeletal effects, as it provides more reliable bioavailability and allows injection near the injury site for localized effects.
+Some research supports oral use of BPC-157, especially for gut healing applications—which makes sense given that it's derived from a gastric protein.
+However, subcutaneous injection is the standard route for systemic and musculoskeletal effects, as it provides more reliable bioavailability and allows injection near the injury site.

 How much does BPC-157 cost?